 - I’ve made these in my Instant Pot with my Mealthy Crisp Lid and they come out great!
 Especially if I roll them in Panko crumbs right before frying.
 If you don’t have one, check it out on Amazon!
 I love it, and it works great for two people.
 If I’m making a larger batch, I pan fry or oven fry.

-- These also are wonderful with Ritz or butter crackers, or even plain bread crumbs, but the saltines really make these awesome!
+- These also are wonderful with Ritz or butter crackers, or even plain bread crumbs, but the saltine crackers really make these awesome!

-- When/if we have these leftover, I make sandwiches with thin sliced bread, these Heinz Sweet & Spicy Pickle Chips and some mayo or homemade yogurt spiced up with Sriracha.
-(BTW, if you use as much Sriracha as I do, consider buying it from Boxed – $2.99 for a 28 oz bottle!
+- When/if we have these leftovers, I make sandwiches with thin-sliced bread, these Heinz Sweet & Spicy Pickle Chips, and some mayo or homemade yogurt spiced up with Sriracha.
+(BTW, if you use as much Sriracha as I do, consider buying it from Boxed – $3.29 for a 28 oz bottle!
 Use their app or go to boxed.com.
-I actually start with my iBotta app and use the Boxed link from to get extra rebates.)
-You can find more info on iBotta on my Shop page.